- Latin America

-Stretching from the western shores of North Africa across the Sahara to the Levant, the Arabian Peninsula and into the heart of Central Asia, the Middle East is a vast and diverse region not only from the standpoint of its cultures and geography, but in terms of the opportunities it offers certified English teachers as well.
+Stretching from the western shores of North Africa across the Sahara to the Levant, the Arabian Peninsula and into the heart of Central Asia, the Middle East is a vast and diverse region not only from the standpoint of its cultures and geography but in terms of the opportunities it offers certified English teachers as well.

-In the wealthy Arab nations of the Persian Gulf region, English teachers can command some of the highest salaries and finest benefit packages in the world and must compete in a competitive job market.
+In the wealthy Arab nations of the Persian Gulf region, English teachers can command some of the highest salaries and finest benefit packages in the world.
+They also must compete in a competitive job market.
 Often schools in this region of the Middle East will require English teaches to have a Master’s Degree (sometimes in education) and previous teaching experience, on top of their TEFL certification.
-That's not to say it's impossible for first-time teachers to get a job in this region (especially in Saudi Arabia), but you will need to be persistent, patient and flexible in your job search.
+That's not to say it's impossible for first-time teachers to get a job in this region (especially in Saudi Arabia).
+However, you will need to be persistent, patient and flexible in your job search.

 Jobs are somewhat easier to come by for those with just a four-year degree (or even less) and a TEFL/TESOL Certification in Egypt, Morocco, Jordan, and Turkey, where the pay is often considerably lower, but the cost of living is low and the opportunities for immersion in one the world’s great regions for culture and history are innumerable.
 It is also worth noting that the cost of living tends to be much lower in such countries than in the U.S. or Europe, so you can live comfortably on a lower salary.

 Other things to consider when looking to teach in the Middle East:

-• The presence of large expatriate communities, where teachers can socialize with other westerners, makes the transition for newcomers to the region much easier.
+- The presence of large expatriate communities, where teachers can socialize with other westerners, makes the transition for newcomers to the region much easier.

-• Many countries have high qualification standards for their teachers, including a Master’s Degree in Teaching or a related field and/or having a state teaching certificate.
+- Many countries have high qualification standards for their teachers, including a Master’s Degree in Teaching or a related field and/or having a state teaching certificate.

-• Salaries in some Middle Eastern countries are of the highest in the field and can range from $2,500 - $6,000 a month, including benefits such as housing and round-trip airfare.
+- Salaries in some Middle Eastern countries are of the highest in the field and can range from $2,500 - $6,000 a month, including benefits such as housing and round-trip airfare.

-Want to Learn More about Teaching English Abroad?
+Want to Learn More About Teaching English Abroad & Online?

-Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of teaching English abroad, including TEFL certification, the hiring process, salaries, visas and more.
+Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.